cardinalli-uh/cardinalli-uh.github.io/essays/questions.md

 <img  class="ui centered huge image" src="../images/dumbQR.png">
 </a>

-  "Looks pretty much defined to me."
-Ouch.
-Still, it isn’t that the question itself was “dumb” - understanding how to declare, iterate, and utilize arrays is critical to coding.
+  "Looks pretty much defined to me" - ouch, but 'Eugene Sh.' isn't wrong.
+It isn’t that the question itself was “dumb” - understanding how to declare, iterate, and utilize arrays is critical to coding.
 However, in this case, the question is either so simple that its answer is fundamentally basic to arrays, and could be easily found by utilizing a search engine, or reading literally any guide on the language; or it is much more complicated than it seems, and too little information was provided to give any clear answer.
 Presuming it was the former, a few internet searches would likely have yielded near-immediate results.
 Consequently, if you click the screenshot and scroll down to read other responses, even those few saints who actually attempted at a solution - despite the nature of the question - took at least a day to respond.
 This is clearly not the way to ask a "smart" question.

 <h2>Getting Answers</h2>